-- 2. The bottom cill attaches to the inside of the corner bar.
-The bolt placed in the bolt slot of the corner bar during gable end assembly will slide down into the slotted hole at the end of the cill. - 3.
-Do the same operation with the left hand gable and front frame. - 4.
-Next, attach the horizontal front angle and two diagonal angles to the extra; third bolt inserted in the side corner bars.
+2. The bottom cill attaches to the inside of the corner bar.
+The bolt placed in the bolt slot at gable end assembly (see page 11) will slide down into the slotted hole at the end of the cill.

+3. Do the same operation with the left hand gable and front frame.

+4. Next, attach the horizontal front angle and two diagonal angles to the extra, third bolt inserted in the side corner bars.